Skiing (Alpine)

 • Consult Risk Management.

-• This activity page must be presented to the activity provider prior to the activity taking place.
-The activity provider must meet the minimum requirements listed on this page.
+• The safety standards for this activity must be presented to the activity provider prior to the activity taking place.
+The activity provider must meet the minimum requirements listed in the safety standards.
 For more information on planning trips using outside providers, consult Outside Activity Providers.

 • Consult curricular Fitness Activities and curricular Weight Training when involving participants in weight training and/or training and fitness development activities.